 The money raised by KMAC supports The Nicola Murrells Research Team.
 Still being established, it currently supports three fellows specialising in immunotherapy research.
-Immunotherapy is a type of cancer treatment that uses our immune system to fight cancer.
-It works by helping the immune system recognise and attack cancer cells.
+Immunotherapy is a type of cancer treatment that works by using our immune system to recognise and attack cancer cells.

 The research team is setting up new immunotherapy projects across colorectal, sarcoma and other cancers to answer the following questions: